Reclassified Dog Adoption

 • You must have a fully fenced yard or a suitable living space for a large sized dog.

 • Labradors are often joyful and energetic dogs that need sufficient exercise and daily enrichment to live happy and healthy lives.
-We ask that applicants are able to provide this, and have a basic understanding of general canine husbandry.
+We ask that applicants are able to provide this for their newly matched LAP Dog and have a basic understanding of general canine husbandry.

-• All dogs from Guide Dogs Victoria are de-sexed and microchipped.
-All dogs are vet checked prior to placement with their new owner and are up to date with vaccination, heartworm and worming treatment.
+• Every dog raised by Guide Dogs Victoria is de-sexed and microchipped.
+All LAP Dogs are vet checked prior to placement with their new owner and are up to date with vaccination, heartworm and worming treatment.

 A young child laying down looking into the face of a yellow labrador dog with a smile on their face, They are both outside and are sitting facing each other.